 - R4.
-Each Responsible Entity shall implement one or more documented process(es) that collectively include each of the applicable requirement parts in CIP-007-7 Table R4 Security Event Monitoring.
+Each Responsible Entity shall implement one or more documented process (es) that collectively include each of the applicable requirement parts in CIP-007-76 Table R4 Security Event Monitoring.
 [Violation Risk Factor: Medium] [Time Horizon: Same Day Operations and Operations Assessment.] - M4.
-Evidence must include each of the documented processes that collectively include each of the applicable requirement parts in CIP-007-7 Table R4 Security Event Monitoring and additional evidence to demonstrate implementation as described in the Measures column of the table.
+Evidence must include each of the documented processes that collectively include each of the applicable requirement parts in CIP-007-76 Table R4 Security Event Monitoring and additional evidence to demonstrate implementation as described in the Measures column of the table.

-CIP-007 -7 Table R4 - Security Event Monitoring Part Applicable Systems Requirements Measures 4.1 High Impact BES Cyber Systems and their associated: 1.
+CIP-007-76 Table R4 - Security Event Monitoring Part Applicable Systems Requirements Measures 4.1 High Impact BCSBES Cyber Systems and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Medium Impact BES Cyber Systems and their associated: 1.
+PCA Medium Impact BES Cyber Systems BCS and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Log events at the BES Cyber System level (per BES Cyber System capability) or at the Cyber Asset level (per Cyber Asset capability) for identification of, and after-the-fact investigations of, Cyber Security Incidents that includes, as a minimum, each of the following types of events: 4.1.1.
+PCA SCI supporting an Applicable System in this Part Log security events, per system capability, at the BES Cyber System level (per BES Cyber System capability) or at the Cyber Asset level (per Cyber Asset capability) for identification of, and after the fact investigations of, Cyber Security Incidents that includes, as a minimum, each of the following types of events: 4.1.1.
 Detected successful login attempts; 4.1.2.
-Detected failed access attempts and failed login attempts; 4.1.3.
+Detected failed access attempts and failed login attempts; and 4.1.3.
 Detected malicious code.
-Examples of evidence may include, but are not limited to, a paper or system generated listing of event types for which the BES Cyber System is capable of detecting and, for generated events, is configured to log.
+Examples of evidence may include, but are not limited to, a paper or system generated listing of event types for which the BES Cyber SystemBCS is capable of detecting and, for generated events, is configured to log.
 This listing must include the required types of events.

-4.2 High Impact BES Cyber Systems and their associated: 1.
+CIP-007-76 Table R4 - Security Event Monitoring Part Applicable Systems Requirements Measures 4.2 High Impact BES Cyber Systems BCS and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Medium Impact BES Cyber Systems with External Routable Connectivity and their associated: 1.
+PCA Medium Impact BES Cyber Systems BCS with External Routable Connectivity ERC and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Generate alerts for security events that the Responsible Entity determines necessitates an alert, that includes, as a minimum, each of the following types of events (per Cyber Asset or BES Cyber System capability): 4.2.1.
+PCA SCI supporting an Applicable System in this Part Generate alerts for security events that the Responsible Entity determines necessitates an alert, that includes, as a minimum, each of the following types of events (per Cyber Asset or BES Cyber System BCS capability): 4.2.1.
 Detected malicious code from Part 4.1; and 4.2.2.
 Detected failure of Part 4.1 event logging.
 Examples of evidence may include, but are not limited to, paper or system-generated listing of security events that the Responsible Entity determined necessitate alerts, including paper or system generated list showing how alerts are configured.